Time-reversal symmetry breaking in the noncentrosymmetric Zr$_3$Ir superconductor

-The zero-field specific-heat data were further analyzed to get more insight into the superconducting properties.
-After subtracting the phonon contribution ($\beta T^2$-term) from the experimental data [see inset of Fig.~\ref{fig:TF_MuSR}(c)], the derived electronic specific heat $C_\mathrm{e}/T$ divided by $\gamma_\mathrm{n}$ is presented in Fig.~\ref{fig:TF_MuSR}(c) versus the reduced temperature $T/T_c$.
-The solid-line through the zero-field data represents a fit with $\gamma_\mathrm{n} = 19$\,mJ\,mol$^{-1}$K$^{-2}$ and a single isotropic gap, $\Delta(0) = 0.32(1)$\,meV.
-Both zero-field specific-heat and TF-$\mu$SR results are thus fully compatible with fully-gapped superconducting states.
-Finally, the specific-heat jump at $T_c$ was found to be $\Delta C/\gamma T_3$~\cite{Barker2015,singh2018La7Rh3}.
-With the $\alpha$-V$_3$S-type Zr$_3$Ir reported here we bring evidence of a new NCSC class with broken TRS, structurally different from the known ones.
-However, it should be clear that, while structure might influence the occurrence of TRS breaking in NCSCs, its role is not well known.
-Thus, not only many NCSCs, e.g., Mo$_3$Al$_2$C, La$T$Si$_3$, Mg$_{10}$Ir$_{19}$B$_{16}$, and Re$_3$W~\cite{bauer2010,Acze2010, Anand2011,Anand2014,Smidman2014,Biswas2012} preserve TRS, but the later two share the same $\alpha$-Mn-type structure with other TRS-breaking Re$T$ NCSCs.
-Moreover, the pairing mechanism in NCSC with preserved TRS seems to be dominated by the spin-singlet channel.
-On the other hand, in some of these NCSC, the changes in muon-spin relaxation between the normal and superconducting states are below the resolution of the $\mu$SR technique (0.01\,mT). }
+To date, TRS breaking has been encountered only in three structurally different NCSCs: the CeNiC$_2$-type LaNiC$_2$~\cite{Hillier2009}, the $\alpha$-Mn-type Re$T$~\cite{Singh2014,Singh2017,Singh2018Re6Ti,Shang2018,ShangReNb}, and the Th$_7$Fe$_3$-type La$_7T_3$~\cite{Barker2015,singh2018La7Rh3}.
+With the $\alpha$-V$_3$S-type Zr$_3$Ir reported here, we show the TRS breaking to occur in a new \emph{structurally different} NCSC class.
+However, we point out that while crystal structure might influence TRS breaking in NCSCs, its role is not well known.
+Thus, many NCSCs, e.g., Mo$_3$Al$_2$C, Mo$_3$Rh$_2$N, La$T$Si$_3$, Mg$_{10}$Ir$_{19}$B$_{16}$, and Nb$_{0.5}$Os$_{0.5}$~\cite{bauer2010,Acze2010,Shang2018b,Anand2014,Smidman2014,SinghNbOs} preserve TRS although the last two share the same $\alpha$-Mn-type structure with other TRS-breaking Re$T$ NCSCs. \tcr{Moreover, the triplet pairing component appears to have a negligible effect in the properties of these NCSCs}.
+Finally, in some of NCSCs, such as Re$_3$W~\cite{ShangReNb,Biswas2012}, changes in muon-spin relaxation below $T_c$ may be below the resolution of the $\mu$SR technique.